deathworlders/online/content/books/deathworlders/chapter-23-back-down-earth.md

 "Fifty quid each."

-"Good..."
-They passed through another security arch.
-“I can afford that.”
+"Good…" They passed through another security arch.
+"I can afford that."

 "I won't hear of it."
 Sean told her.
-“You're going to need that money.”
+"You're going to need that money."

 "But-"